 • There is no restriction on foreign law firms engaging in and advising on arbitration in Singapore.

 • Non–residents do not require work permits to carry out arbitration services in Singapore.

-• There are excellent facilities and services to support the conduct of arbitration at Maxwell Chambers, Asia’s largest fully-integrated dispute resolution complex with state-of-the-art hearing facilities.
+• There are excellent facilities and services to support the conduct of arbitration at Maxwell Chambers, Asia’s first fully-integrated dispute resolution complex with state-of-the-art hearing facilities.

 • Lower costs than in almost any other major centre of arbitration.

 • Third party funding allowed in the field of international arbitration and related proceedings